NodeBE4/opinion/_posts/2022-04-04-cnmediaproject.md

 ### 17: [2022-04-06 13:15:22+08:00 推文](https://twitter.com/niccijsmith/status/1511573256062439427)

 RT Nicola Smith<br>Remember when locked down citizens in Wuhan chanted from their windows &amp; balconies to help each other in 2020?
-Here we have Shanghai in 2022..👇<br><br>Alice Su: As seen on Weibo: Shanghai residents go to their balconies to sing &amp; protest lack of supplies.
-A drone appears: “Please comply w covid restrictions.
-Control your soul’s desire for freedom.
-Do not open the window or sing.”<br><br><video src="https://video.twimg.com/ext_tw_video/1511558805997645828/pu/vid/540x960/OVLxe_dyshml00vn.mp4?tag=12" controls="controls" poster="https://pbs.twimg.com/ext_tw_video_thumb/1511558805997645828/pu/img/mx9eylEl0JVhlkBN.jpg"></video> <a href="https://m.weibo.cn/status/4755028135383701" target="_blank" rel="noopener noreferrer">https://m.weibo.cn/status/4755028135383701</a>
+Here we have Shanghai in 2022..👇

 ### 18: [2022-04-06 13:15:37+08:00 推文](https://twitter.com/cnmediaproject/status/1511573319036071938)